ProvableHQ/leo/docs/rfc/012-record-transaction-model.md

 ### Access to Transaction Input and Output Types

-Currently the member variables of Leo circuit types are always accessible for both reading and writing.
+Currently the member variables of Leo struct types are always accessible for both reading and writing.
 It is thus possible for a Leo program to read from the member variables of `TransactionInput` and to write to the member variables of `TransactionOutput`.
-Therefore, for an initial implementation, it suffices for these two circuit types to provide member variables for the needed slots.
+Therefore, for an initial implementation, it suffices for these two struct types to provide member variables for the needed slots.

 We might want the member variables of `TransactionInput` to be read-only.
 This is not necessary for the transaction model to work: